PalaeoClimateModellingUK/PMIP7_docs/Experimental_design.md

 - Last Interglacial
   - A formal protocol paper for this experiment is yet to written.
 It is being coordinated by the [Interglacials Working Group](https://www.pmip-interglacials.de).
 It will be an extension of the abrupt-127k Fast Track experiment, whose epxeriemtnal design is described on the [CMIP7 webpage](https://wcrp-cmip.org/wp-content/uploads/2023/12/Revised-PMIP-proposal-for-CMIP-fast-track.pdf)
 - Late Pliocene
+  - This experiment is described in [Haywood et al. 2024](https://www.sciencedirect.com/science/article/pii/S0921818123002904).
+It was previously called midPliocene-eoi400 in CMIP6.
 - Miocene
 - Eocene

 ## PMIP7 Tier 2
+_The nature of the Tier 2 experiments are still under consideration_

 # PMIP4 experimental design